aeslaughter/moose/docs/content/getting_started/installation/virtual_machine.md

 ## Download the Virtual Machine

-* Download !MOOSEPACKAGE arch=virtual return=link!
+* Download !moosepackage arch=virtual return=link!
 * When the download is complete, extract the contents anywhere you would like.
 * Double-clicking on this item should launch the VM.
 If you see a 'vmwarevm' extension on the item, you will need to go into this directory instead and double click on 'moose_3-29-2016.vmx' to launch the VM.